 - Old-fashioned oats

-- Vanilla Protein Powder – for this recipe I used Bob’s Red Mill Vanilla Protein Powder, but feel free to use your favorite)
+- Vanilla Protein Powder – I like Orgain Organic Vanilla Protein Powder, but feel free to use your favorite.

 - Baking Powder